dukha/trans2017/app/views/application/help/application/translator/interpolations.html.md

 ##Substitutions for Computer Codes in Translations
-Soemtimes translations need extra information provided at the last minute by the computer.
+Sometimes translations need extra information provided at the last minute by the computer.

 In the translation this is inedicated by a code in the English translation.
 > For example "_You are about to delete %{count} courses.
 Are you sure that you want to do this?_"